 Common Name: Jerusalem Sage

-Phlomis fruticosa is a Evergreen Shrub up to 1.30 metres tall.
+Phlomis fruticosa is an evergreen shrub that can grow up to 1.30 metres tall.

 It has miscellaneous uses.